Spotlight on regulations, part 3 – the Gender Pay Gap

 – Companies must build measures into their business story, discuss why this gap exists and how it is being addressed.
 Transparency is key.

-– Rather than being seen as an obligation, a company should view extra disclosure as a way of measuring how successful they are in creating and promoting equality.
-To do this, companies must actively seek to link wage equality to purpose and business strategy.
+– Rather than being seen as an obligation, a company should view extra disclosure as a way of measuring how successful they are in creating and promoting diversity, particularly at senior levels.

 – Avoid short-term fixes.
-Creation of KPIs that encourage companies to rectify the gender pay issues, over a period of time, offer a chance to mitigate reputational damage that may result as well as offering long-term significant change.
-Immediately raising the wage of female staff is a step in the right direction.
-However, more representation will ensure that females are able to access the higher paid, more senior positions going forward.
+Creation of KPIs that encourage companies to rectify the gender pay issues, over a period of time: offer a chance to mitigate reputational damage that may result as well as offering long-term significant change.

 Turning risk into opportunity

 Luminous believes that using the most recent disclosures to further your business story is the most effective way of mitigating pay gap risks and creating sustainable long-term value.